IngeborgArdoe/training/discovery/analysis_part1.md

 2. Choose visualization **Lines**.

     a.
-In DATA - Horizontal category - choose a data source.
+In Data - Horizontal category - choose a data source.
 A category is a data source binding, and defines how the data is displayed.
 A visualization can contain one or more categories.
 In this case we want to show the weekdays as the horizontal category.

     b.
-In DATA - Values - choose a data source.
+In Data - Values - choose a data source.
 In this case we want to know how many Yellow Trips are made per category weekday.

     c.
-In FORMAT - Legend - set a legend position.
+In Format - Legend - set a legend position.

     d.
-In FORMAT - Axes - Primary Value Axis - Change number format to zero decimals.
+In Format - Axes - Primary Value Axis - Change number format to zero decimals.

     e.
-In FORMAT - Values - change number format to zero decimals and change data series colour.
+In Format - Values - change number format to zero decimals and change data series colour.
 Also set data point label to **custom** and write **{value}**.
 This will make the values of each datapoint visible.

 3. Save and preview.